doublesecretagency/craft-googlemaps/docs/geolocation/service-providers.md

 # Service Providers

 It's possible to use **IP address detection and geolocation** in an attempt to pinpoint the location of your users.
-The plugin will determine each user's IP address, then use a 3rd-party geolocation service (of your choosing) to perform the geolocation lookup.
+The system will determine the IP address of each user, and run it through a 3rd-party geolocation service to perform the geolocation lookup.

 :::warning Precision Not Guaranteed
 Keep in mind, the accuracy of IP-based geolocation is highly variable... it's very normal for a user's IP geolocation to report the location of their local _internet service provider_, instead of the user's exact location.
-Do not be suprised if a user's reported location is several miles/kilometers from their actual location.
+Don't be suprised if a user's reported location is several miles/kilometers from their actual location.
 :::

-There are several companies which provide geolocation services.
-You can set which service your website is using by visiting [Settings > Google Maps](/settings/#visitor-geolocation) in your control panel.
+There are multiple companies which can provide geolocation services.
+You can set which service your website is using by visiting [Settings > Google Maps](/getting-started/settings/#visitor-geolocation) in your control panel.

 <img class="dropshadow" :src="$withBase('/images/settings/visitor-geolocation.png')" alt="Screenshot of geolocation service provider options">